-- 2. Remove screw and lockwasher securing turn signal lamps.
+- Remove screw and lockwasher securing turn signal lamps.
 Remove turn signal lamps from headlamp mounting brackets. - 3.
 Loosen headlamp nuts only enough to allow movement of the lamp. - 4.
-Turn headlamps on low beam. - 5.
-See Figure 96.
+See Figure 97.
+If necessary: Loosen vertical adjustment nut (1) on headlamp only. - Turn headlamps on low beam. - See Figure 96.
 Cover the right headlamp.
-Adjust left headlamp so the top of the high intensity zone (6) is at or below horizontal line (4) and centered under the left centerline (2). - Cover the left headlamp.
-Adjust right headlamp so the top of the high intensity zone (5) is at or below horizontal line (4) and centered under the right centerline (3). - 7.
-Tighten headlamp nut to:
+Adjust left headlamp so the top of the left beam area (9) is below and centered under the left target line (1). - 7.
+Cover the left headlamp.
+Adjust right headlamp so the top of the right beam area (8) is below and centered under the right target line (7).